BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 ```

 - `.quote-container`: Provides our module with styling to display it in the center of the browser.
-- `button`: Ensures consistent styling for our buttons.
+- `button` `button:hover` `button:active`: Ensures consistent styling for our buttons.

 ### Uncovering our JS

 ___

-We'll uncover in depth our Javascript utilisation of our functions.
+We'll uncover in depth our Javascript with utilisation of our functions.

 ```JS